DylanLRPollock/Monkey-Head-Project/README.md

 Docker Desktop, and other required tools on Windows.
 On macOS the installer invokes `setup/macOS/install.sh` to configure Homebrew and the Python environment.
 The batch script supports both Windows 10 and Windows 11.
+By default the repository is cloned to `%ProgramFiles%\Monkey-Head-Project`.

 ### Uninstallation and Cleanup